Agriculture & Farming UK-wide

 • Trap licensing: Training and registration requirements will be phased in.
 NatureScot will publish details of approved training providers and the registration process.

-• Muirburn licensing: The licensing regime will apply from the commencement date set by Scottish Ministers.
-Until then, existing muirburn regulations apply.
+• Muirburn licensing: The licensing regime will apply from the commencement date set by Scottish Ministers, expected in Autumn 2026 (when the muirburn season also changes to 15 September to 31 March).
+Until the scheme starts, the existing muirburn rules continue to apply.

 The safest approach is to begin preparing now: book trap operator training as soon as it becomes available, and plan your muirburn programme on the assumption that licensing will be required.